Living, Mexico Essentials

 Vehicles you might bring

 If you intend to drive your US or Canadian plated vehicle to Mexico, consider whether you will need a Temporary Import Permit (TIP), and whether you need a TIP or not, you’ll need to purchase a vehicle insurance policy that covers your vehicle while its in Mexico.
-Download our free eBook: the handbook to driving and road trips in Mexico for insight and advice about driving here.
+Read our guides to driving and road trips in Mexico for insight and advice about driving here.

 House and home